howonlee/mertonon/docs/roadmap.md

 - [ ] Whole-grid dump download FE
 - [ ] Whole-grid dump upload FE

-- Implement norm layer op in normal net and write about how the norm layer op is cool and good
 - Auditing FE
 - Theory of value
 - Theory of inequality